For Spirit Airlines Inc [SAVE], Analyst sees a drop to $5. What next?

 Sponsored

-The stocks have a year to date performance of -59.48 percent and weekly performance of 2.03 percent.
-The stock has been moved at -58.45 percent over the last six months.
-The stock has performed -19.30 percent around the most recent 30 days and changed -49.20 percent over the most recent 3-months.
+Spirit Airlines Inc stock has also loss -2.29% of its value over the past 7 days.
+However, SAVE stock has declined by -49.51% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -56.67% and lost -60.17% year-on date.

-If compared to the average trading volume of 16.70M shares, SAVE reached to a volume of 4300398 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for SAVE stock reached $695.20 million, with 109.26 million shares outstanding and 108.32 million shares in the current float.
+Compared to the average trading volume of 16.54M shares, SAVE reached a trading volume of 4069087 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Spirit Airlines Inc [SAVE]: